 Whether it’s your first trip or it’s your fourth, visiting Iceland can be an exciting and enchanting experience.
 From stunning landscapes to gorgeous waterfalls and the northern lights, it’s no wonder Iceland has become so popular.
 While you can consult any Iceland travel guide for Iceland travel trips, we thought it might be useful to get a local to weigh in on the conversation!

 Here at Penguin and Pia, we are particularly interested in responsible and respectful travel.
 Iceland provides a fascinating case study to see how exactly tourism can bring with it both positives and negatives.
-Even Eric has noticed the changes over the years that he has travelled to Iceland.
+That said, we’ve loved visiting Reykjavík in the wintertime, and Eric has noticed the changes over the years that he has travelled to Iceland.

 So, to bring you the details, we teamed up with Kolbeinn “Ari” who is our good buddy and knowledgeable Icelandic local.
 He shares with you tips and tricks for visiting Iceland and how to be a responsible tourist.
 In general, here’s our interview with Ari about how to prepare for Iceland!

 Before we begin with the heavy topics of tourism in Iceland, we want you to understand who it is you’re talking to.
 So, please meet Ari!

 1. Who are you and what do you do?

 My name is Kolbeinn Ari.
 I’m a 25 year old Icelandic dude who is about to finish my Bachelors Degree in History!
 I work in social services at a youth club for teenagers and I also care for the elderly as a second job.
 In the autumn, I begin teaching 5th grade which I’m very much looking forward to.
 I currently live with my girlfriend, a Canadian named Lea, who moved here almost two years ago and has been working at Icelandair!